oliviaxyl/A-Simple-Movie-Recommender-System-to-Classmates-/README.md

 ## Challenges

 In reality, recommendation data is extremely sparse in large scale.
-Besides, a new user or a newly released movie suffers from cold start.
+Besides, a new user or a newly released movie can suffer from cold start.

 ## Future Work